+J. HICN.
+“HICN” means the Center for Medicare and Medicaid Services Health Insurance Claim Number.

-J. Hospital.
+K. Hospital.
 "Hospital" means any acute care institution required to be licensed pursuant to 22 M.R.S.A., chapter 405.

+L. MBI.
+“MBI” means the Center for Medicare and Medicaid Services Medicare Beneficiary Identifier.

-K. Medical Claims File.
+KM.
+Medical Claims File.
 “Medical claims file” means a data file composed of service level remittance information including, but not limited to, member demographics, provider information, charge/payment information, and clinical diagnosis/procedure codes from all non-denied adjudicated claims for each billed service.

-L. Medicare Health Plan Sponsor.
+LN.
+Medicare Health Plan Sponsor.
 “Medicare health plan sponsor” means a health insurance carrier or other private company authorized by the United States Department of Health and Human Services, Centers for Medicare and Medicaid Services to administer Medicare Part C and Part D benefits under a health plan or prescription drug plan.

-M. Member.
+MO.
+Member.
 “Member” includes the subscriber and any spouse or dependent who is covered by the subscriber’s policy.

-N. Member Eligibility File.
+NP.
+Member Eligibility File.
 “Member eligibility file” means a data file composed of demographic information for each individual member eligible for medical, pharmacy, or dental insurance benefits for one or more days of coverage any time during the reporting month.

-O. MHDO.
+OQ.
+MHDO.
 "MHDO" means the Maine Health Data Organization.

-P. M.R.S.
+PR.
+M.R.S.
 “M.R.S.” means Maine Revised Statutes.

-Q. Non-hospital Provider.
+QS.
+Non-hospital Provider.
 "Non-hospital provider" means any provider of health care services other than a hospital.

-R. Pharmacy.
+RT.
+Pharmacy.
 “Pharmacy” means a drug outlet licensed under 32 M.R.S.A., chapter 117.

-S. Pharmacy Benefits Manager.
+SU.
+Pharmacy Benefits Manager.
 "Pharmacy benefits manager" means an entity that performs pharmacy benefits management as defined in 24A M.R.S. §1913.

-T. Pharmacy Claims File.
+TV.
+Pharmacy Claims File.
 “Pharmacy claims file” means a data file composed of service level remittance information including, but not limited to, member demographics, provider information, charge/payment information, and national drug codes from all non-denied adjudicated claims for each prescription filled.

-U. Plan Sponsor.
+UW.
+Plan Sponsor.
 “Plan sponsor” means any person, other than an insurer, who establishes or maintains a plan covering residents of the State of Maine, including, but not limited to, plans established or maintained by two or more employers or jointly by one or more employers and one or more employee organizations, or the association, committee, joint board of trustees or other similar group of representatives of the parties that establish or maintain the plan.

-V. Prepaid Amount.
+VX.
+Prepaid Amount.
 “Prepaid amount” means the fee for service equivalent that would have been paid by the health care claims processor for a specific service if the service had not been capitated.

-W. Provider.
+WY.
+Provider.
 "Provider" means a health care facility, health care practitioner, health product manufacturer, health product vendor or pharmacy.

-X. Service Provider.
+XZ.
+Service Provider.
 “Service provider” means the provider who directly performed or provided a health care service to a subscriber or member.

-Y. Subscriber.
+YAA.
+Subscriber.
 “Subscriber” is the insured individual.

-Z. Third-party Administrator.
+BB.
+Third-party Administrator.
 “Third-party administrator” means any person licensed by the Maine Bureau of Insurance under 24-A M.R.S.A., chapter 18 who, on behalf of a plan sponsor, health care service plan, nonprofit hospital or medical service organization, health maintenance organization or insurer, receives or collects charges, contributions or premiums for, or adjusts or settles claims on residents of this State.

-AA.
+CC.
 Third-party Payer.
 "Third-party payer" means a state agency that pays for health care services or a health insurer, carrier, including a carrier that provides only administrative services for plan sponsors, nonprofit hospital, medical services organization, or managed care organization licensed in the State.